Adam Henrique: New Jersey Devils

 In the Eastern Conference Quarterfinals of the 2012 Stanley Cup playoffs, in Game 7 against the Florida Panthers, Henrique scored two goals, the latter being the double-overtime winner sending the Devils to the Conference Semifinals.
 In doing so, he became just the second rookie in League history to score an overtime-winning goal in a Game 7.
 On May 25, Henrique scored 1:03 into overtime to eliminate the New York Rangers and send the Devils to the 2012 Stanley Cup Finals.
 This made him the first rookie to score two series-clinching overtime goals in the same playoffs.
+In the finals against the Los Angeles Kings, he scored the game winner for the Devils in Game 4.
+However, the Kings would prevail and win the Stanley Cup.
 At the end of the season, Henrique was one of the final three nominees for the Calder Memorial Trophy, awarded to the NHL's top rookie.
 The award, however, ultimately went to Gabriel Landeskog of the Colorado Avalanche.
+He was named to the NHL's 2012 All-Rookie Team.